Kengo Hanazawa

 Kengo Hanazawa (花沢 健吾, Hanazawa Kengo) is a Japanese manga artist, known for his seinen works.
 He won the Topic Award of the 2005 Sense of Gender Awards for Ressentiment and was nominated for the 3rd, 4th and 5th Manga Taisho for I Am a Hero.
-His series Boys on the Run was adapted into a live action film in 2010.
+In 2013, I Am a Hero won the 58th Shogakukan Manga Award in the General category.
+I Am a Hero has received a live-action film adaptation, directed by Shinsuke Sato.
+His series Boys on the Run was also adapted into a live-action film in 2010.
 He formerly worked as Osamu Uoto's assistant.